FrancisBanville/ms_interpreting_probabilities/README.md

 trial*, when randomly drawing deterministic networks from probabilistic food webs, depends on our biological interpretation of these probabilities.

+Quantitative interactions can be converted to probabilistic interactions by normalizing.

 ## Prediction of local networks from probabilistic metawebs

 Even though the spatiotemporal variability of interactions is not considered in